jagga44-cloud/fetcherr/README.md

 - Connect Trakt in `/ui/setup`
 - Configure providers and preferences in `/ui/settings`
-- Add Fetcherr to Infuse as a Jellyfin server
+- Add Fetcherr to Vidhub as a Jellyfin server
-- Browse and play from Infuse
+- Browse and play from Vidhub
 - Use `/ui/logs` when sync or playback fails

 ## Environment